Samuel B. Finklestein Collection

 Immediate Source of Acquisition

-Donated by Arthur Feller (Finklestein's grandson) in March 2021.
-More material donated by Barbara Feller Bassano (Finklestein's granddaughter) in July 2021 and July 2022.
+This collection was donated by Arthur Feller, Samuel Finklestein's grandson, in March 2021.
+More material was donated by Barbara Feller Bassano, Samuel Finklestein's granddaughter, in July 2021 and July 2022.

 Separated Materials